pymupdf/PyMuPDF/docs/functions.rst

-:meth:`ConversionTrailer`            return trailer string for *getText* methods :meth:`Document.del_xml_metadata`    PDF only: remove XML metadata :meth:`Document.set_xml_metadata`    PDF only: remove XML metadata :meth:`Document.delete_object`       PDF only: delete an object :meth:`Document.get_new_xref`        PDF only: create and return a new :data:`xref` entry :meth:`Document._getOLRootNumber`    PDF only: return / create :data:`xref` of */Outline* :meth:`Document.pdf_catalog`         PDF only: return the :data:`xref` of the catalog
+:meth:`ConversionTrailer`            return trailer string for *getText* methods :meth:`Document.del_xml_metadata`    PDF only: remove XML metadata :meth:`Document.set_xml_metadata`    PDF only: remove XML metadata :meth:`Document._deleteObject`       PDF only: delete an object :meth:`Document.get_new_xref`        PDF only: create and return a new :data:`xref` entry :meth:`Document._getOLRootNumber`    PDF only: return / create :data:`xref` of */Outline* :meth:`Document.pdf_catalog`         PDF only: return the :data:`xref` of the catalog